RyanLeB/RyanLeB/README.md

 Experienced in PC building

 ## 💭 Fun facts about me
 - I play Hockey and Basketball
+- I have around a 10 Handicap in Golf
 - I am a huge gamer and also into PC building
 - I play the guitar, and a bit of drums
 - I am a huge Berserk fan, other mangas I enjoy are Vinland Saga, JJK, and Attack on Titan